multitudes/42-minishell/README.md

 }
 ```

-## see the exit status of the last command.
+## See the exit status of the last command.
+In Bash, the exit status of the last command is stored in the special variable $?.
+You can access this variable to see the exit status of the last command that was executed.

 ```
 echo $?
 ```